larose/ena/README.rst

 =====================

-This is an implementation of the elastic net algorithm proposed by Durbin and Willshaw [1] to solve the Travelling Salesman Problem.
+This is an implementation of the elastic net algorithm proposed by Durbin and Willshaw [1] to solve the Traveling Salesman Problem.

 The elastic net algorithm is an iterative procedure where M points, with M larger than the number of citiqes N, are lying on a circular